• Skip to main content

+What does it mean when your air compressor has air coming out of the intake filter?
 This is often a symptom of an air compressor that will run, and run and the air pressure in the tank only rises a little bit.
-Because the air pressure in the tank cannot reach the pressure switch cut out pressure level, it is possible that the air compressor will run to the point were it starts to self destruct.
+Because the air pressure in the tank cannot reach the pressure switch cut-out pressure level, it is possible that the air compressor will run to the point where it starts to self-destruct.

-To understand what is happening when the air compressor has air coming out the intake filter, it helps to know how the valves on the air compressor work.
+To understand what is happening when the air compressor has air coming out of the intake filter, it helps to know how the valves on the air compressor work.

 The valves vary depending on the manufacturer, of course.
 The smaller DIY type air compressors typically have a valve plate sandwiched between a couple of gaskets, a plate similar in concept to the drawing below.